 Drilling a hole in a lens

 Laser drilling uses laser light to melt/evaporate a single point on a target.
+It doesn’t add force that exerts on the rest of the component.
 It's vital to choose the right laser wavelength and output power best suited for the target material in order to achieve high-accuracy processing.

 Laser Drilling Machines

 KEYENCE’s laser marking machines are automated, consistent, and precise for laser drilling.
-The laser markers have a patented 3-Axis control for the creation of uniform lines for up to a 300mmx300mm surface.
+The laser markers have a patented 3-Axis control making them robust and repeatable over different materials, focal distances, and surface height changes.

-They can be programmed to drill into a variety of shapes and sizes.
-Including 2D and 3D shapes like steps, cylinders, inclined surfaces, and circular cones.
+They can be programmed to laser drill into a variety of shapes and sizes, including 2D and 3D shapes like steps, cylinders, inclined surfaces, and circular cones.
 If a product does not fit that scope, the laser markers can use 3D CAD data to find a target on a complex profile.

 Laser markers are fully automated to review errors that would otherwise slow down production time.
 They contain autofocus, automatic adjustment depending on size or material, an inspection of their own lens, and the ability to diagnose marking errors to ensure accuracy and uniformity.